Compulsory health insurance covers not only the same maternity services as for sickness but also specific services.

 - Services provided by midwives before, during and after the birth.

 The insurer may not ask for any cost contributions for specific maternity services.
-In addition, as of the 13th week of pregnancy and up until eight weeks after the birth, women no longer have to contribute to the cost of general medical services or care in the event of illness.
+In addition, as of the 13th week of pregnancy and up until eight weeks after the birth, no contribute ion to the cost of general medical services or care in the event of illness is required.

 Services by midwives

 Compulsory health insurance will cover the following services performed by a midwife:

 - Pre-partum cardiotocography

 - Post-partum check-up between the sixth and tenth week after birth

 - Antenatal classes: compulsory health insurance will pay a contribution of CHF 150 for individual or group antenatal classes.